top of page

 In the Foothills Studio, young learners explore the world through play, curiosity, and hands-on discovery.
 Along the way, they build strong foundations in reading, writing, goal-setting, and independent learning — skills that prepare them to thrive as they grow into the next studio.

-In the Basecamp Studio, learners build a strong foundation through self-paced academics, quest projects, and purposeful free play.
+In the Basecamp Studios (1&2), Learners build a strong foundation through self-paced academics, quest projects, and purposeful free play.
 Reading, writing, and math are practiced at each child’s own pace until mastery, using both adaptive technology and hands-on materials.

 Afternoons are filled with projects in science, history, the arts, and the natural world - work that demands teamwork, critical thinking, and creativity.
 Along the way, free play and competitive games help strengthen community, collaboration, and problem-solving skills.